Jessi-777/volunteerwebsite/README.md

 # volunteerwebsite
-Volunteer responsive website built with SCSS
+Volunteer responsive website built with React and SCSS